The Online Therapy Unit is accepting applications for the new “Things You Do” Lesson from Canadians 18 years or older.

 How effective is the “Things You Do” Lesson?

 Initial findings from the eCentre Clinic in Australia on the “Things You Do” lesson show meaningful benefits from participation.
-Clients who completed the lesson reported significant improvements in depression and anxiety from before to after treatment, with changes maintained at 12 weeks after treatment began.
+Clients who completed the lesson reported significant improvements in depression and anxiety from before to 4 weeks after the lesson, with changes maintained at 12 weeks after first enrolling in the lesson.

 How long does it take to complete?

 The “Things You Do” lesson consists of one lesson and a worksheet.
 You will receive automated messages for 4 weeks afterwards and are encouraged to practice behaviours daily for those 4 weeks.
 The materials are self-directed and can be accessed online at any time during the 4-week period.
 Clients are encouraged to review the lesson materials often.

 No, the “Things You Do” lesson is self guided.
 All individuals in this lesson will complete brief questionnaires before they begin, 4 weeks after starting the lesson, and then 3 months after the end of the 4-week period.
 These questionnaires will help us evaluate the lesson but they will not be reviewed by a therapist or guide.
 These questionnaires do not take very long but provide us with important information about the “Things You Do” lesson.

 This lesson is designed for Canadian residents who are at least 18 years of age.